 On February 13, 2024, our Board of Directors authorized a share repurchase program that allows us to repurchase up to \$500 million of shares of our outstanding common stock.
+During the year ended December 31, 2024, we repurchased approximately 2 million shares of our common stock through our share repurchase program for a total cost of \$29 million.
+As of December 31, 2024, there was \$471 million remaining under our share repurchase program.
 The shares may be repurchased from time to time in open market transactions, through privately negotiated transactions or by other means in accordance with federal securities laws.
 The timing, as well as the number and value of shares repurchased under the program, will be determined by us at our discretion and will depend on a variety of factors, including the market price of our common stock, general market and economic conditions and applicable legal requirements.
 The exact number of shares to be repurchased by us is not guaranteed and the program may be suspended, modified or discontinued at any time without prior notice.
+The 1% U.S. federal excise tax on certain repurchases of stock by publicly traded U.S. corporations enacted as part of the IRA 2022 applies to our share repurchase program.